 The Impressionists forsook literary and anecdotal subjects and, indeed, rejected the role of imagination in the creation of works of art.
 Instead they observed nature closely, with a scientific interest in visual phenomena.
 Although they painted everyday subjects, they avoided the vulgar and ugly, seeking visual realism by extraordinary stylistic means.
 By this definition I consider myself as a contemporary artist painting in an Impressionistic Style.
 I was originally trained as an oil painter, however over the last several decades of my 45 year painting career, my focus has been on both an English style of watercolor and a more modern traditional use of acrylics on stretched canvas or canvas panel.
 One of my favorite Impressionist artist was Claude Monet and he best describes how I feel about trying to label my style of painting.
 He was quoted as saying, “People discuss my art and pretend to understand as if it were necessary to understand, when it’s simply necessary to love.”
 Like Monet it is my desire that you not spend your time trying to label or define my work, but rather to simply enjoy it.

-I currently teach both watercolor and acrylic painting classes through the Division of Continuing Education at Coastal Carolina Community College. you may check online at Coastal’s website, www.coastalcarolina.edu for class scheduling information.
+I currently teach acrylic painting classes through the Division of Continuing Education at Coastal Carolina Community College. you may check online at Coastal’s website, www.coastalcarolina.edu for class scheduling information.
+Each Spring I add a Plein Aire class for those local artist ready to carry their painting skills outdoors.

 I belong and support two of my local Arts Councils in both Onslow and Carteret counties.
 I also enjoy painting with en plein aire group called OOPS (Onslow Outdoor Painters Society) which is my local county's group, but also belong to the North Carolina Plein Aire Painters as well.
 You may visit OOPS at their blog at http://oopsnc.blogspot.com or the state's site at http://ncpap.org